Aliases for SIRT3 Gene

 GeneCards Summary for SIRT3 Gene

 SIRT3 (Sirtuin 3) is a Protein Coding gene.
-Diseases associated with SIRT3 include uterine fibroid.
-Among its related pathways are Glucose / Energy Metabolism and Nicotinate and nicotinamide metabolism.
-GO annotations related to this gene include NAD+ ADP-ribosyltransferase activity and NAD+ binding.
+Diseases associated with SIRT3 include Aging and Non-Alcoholic Fatty Liver Disease.
+Among its related pathways are NAD metabolism and DNA damage_NHEJ mechanisms of DSBs repair.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and NAD+ ADP-ribosyltransferase activity.
 An important paralog of this gene is SIRT2.